-After our break over Christmas, Tom continues our series 'Life in the Land of False Idols', preaching from 2 Kings 2:11-22.
+After our break over Christmas, Tom starts our new series in the life of Elisha, preaching from 2 Kings 2:11-22.
 In this passage Elisha has taken up the role of prophet to the nation of Israel after his teacher Elisha.
 We see how Elisha's first public miracle shows us God's desire to forgive and show mercy to his people.

 2 Kings 2:11 - 2:22